When Hulkamania Runs Wild on Gawker, Other Sites Should Take Note

-Chances are if you existed on planet Earth any time in the past 40 years, the name “Hulk Hogan” conjures up some of the cozier memories of the late ’80s and early ’90s.
+Chances are if you existed on planet Earth any time in the past 40 years, the name “Hulk Hogan” conjures up some of the cozier memories of the late 80s and early 90s.
 Hulk Hogan’s in-ring shtick was so popular that it helped transform the growing WWF (now WWE) from a Northeastern territory promotion to an international entertainment franchise.
-Hogan graced the screen with his immortal performance as “Thunderlips” in Rocky III, and he is personally responsible for multiple generations of adolescent boys needlessly tearing off their T-shirts.
+Hogan graced the screen with his immortal performance as “Thunderlips” in Rocky III, and he is personally responsible for thousands of adolescent boys needlessly tearing their T-shirts.
 His legacy lives on in references from modern shows like Unbreakable Kimmy Schmidt.

 Yet, all that came to a crashing halt as Hogan aged.
 Like many other entertainers, he fought to maintain relevance, resorting to reality TV shows and unusual endorsements.
 Yet, the persona had become so larger than life by then that it overtook Bollea’s image.
 He is Hulk Hogan now, to the point where he appeared in trial for the Gawker suit in his most formal black skullcap and sporting his trademark bleach blond handlebar moustache.